Multiuser Random Coding Techniques for Mismatched Decoding: Multiple-Access Channel

-Substituting \eqref{eq:MAC_pE_exp} and the property of types in \eqref{eq:MAC_PX1X2Y} into \eqref{eq:MAC_ExpProof2}, and using a continuity argument (e.g. see \cite[Eq.
-(30)]{DyachkovCC}) to replace the sets $\SetSncc$ and $\SetTiiincc$ by $\SetScc$ and $\SetTiiicc$ respectively, we recover the exponent in \eqref{eq:MAC_Er12_LM}. \end{proof} Due to the lack of converse results in mismatched decoding, it is important to determine whether the weakness in the achievability results is due to the ensemble itself, or the bounding techniques used in the analysis.
-Theorem \ref{thm:MAC_Primal} shows that the overall error exponent
+Upon substituting \eqref{eq:MAC_pE_exp} into \eqref{eq:MAC_ExpProof2}, it only remains to replace the sets $\SetSncc$ and $\SetTiiincc$ by $\SetScc$ and $\SetTiiicc$ respectively.
+This is seen to be valid since the underlying objective function is continuous in $\Ptilde_{X_1X_2Y}$, and since any joint distribution has a corresponding joint type which is within $\frac{1}{n}$ in each value of the probability mass function.
+See the discussion around \cite[Eq.
+(30)]{DyachkovCC} for the analogous continuity argument in the single-user setting. \end{proof} Theorem \ref{thm:MAC_Primal} and \eqref{eq:MAC_ErrorProbs} reveal that the overall ensemble-tight error exponent is given by

-is not only achievable, but it is also tight with respect to the ensemble average.

 The proof of Theorem \ref{thm:MAC_Primal} made use of the refined union bound given in Lemma \ref{lem:MU_MatchingInd}.
-If we had instead used the standard truncated union bound in \eqref{eq:MU_TruncatedBound}, we would have obtained exponent
+If we had instead used the standard truncated union bound in \eqref{eq:MU_TruncatedBound}, we would have obtained the weaker type-12 exponent

 which coincides with an achievable exponent given in \cite{MACExponent5}.
-Following the analysis of \cite{JournalSU}, one can easily show that this is the exponent of the quantity $\rcuiiiprime$ defined in \eqref{eq:MAC_RCU12_Naive}.

-In the case that there are $K>2$ users, one can use Lemma \ref{lem:MU_MatchingInd_K} in place of Lemma \ref{lem:MU_MatchingInd}.
-For example, for the joint error event between all $K$ users, the minimum of four terms in \eqref{eq:MAC_Er12_LM} is replaced by a minimum of $2^{K}$ terms, corresponding to the subsets of $\{1,\cdots,K\}$